Written By Liz Oakes

 The swelling caused by gout, may be red and quite hot, and is often the first of the gout symptoms that you may notice.

-This health problem used to be more common in older people and was labelled 'the rich man's disease', as it related to eating rich food and drinking an excess of alcohol.
+This health problem used to be more common in older people and was labelled 'the rich man's disease'.
+This was because it related to eating rich food.

-The cause of gout commonly relates to a diet high in a type of natural compound called purine.
+The cause of gout in most people commonly relates to a diet high in a type of natural compound called purine which occurs in a number of foods.

 Many other foods also contain purine, and by eating these foods that contain high amounts of purine you may end up with a build up of uric acid in your body.

-If the conditions are there for it to occur, including drinking too much and/or eating rich food and obesity, you may find that a painful gout episode may occur caused by these factors.
+If the conditions are there for it to occur, you may find that a painful gout episode may occur caused by these factors.

 While there are a number of home remedies for gout, changing your diet to remove purine rich foods is the first step in how you can prevent gout.